Table of Contents Show

 Too much renovationToo much renovation

-You may want an apartment that needs a little work, reasoning that you can get a discount on the price.
-However, you may have minor repairs and painting in mind, but you discover it needs significant renovations to bring the apartment up to your liking.
+You may want an apartment that needs work to get a discount on the price.
+However, you may have minor repairs and painting in mind, but you discover it needs significant renovations to bring the apartment to your liking.

-It would be best to get multiple rough estimates for the work you want to get done and the time it will take.
+It would be best to get multiple rough estimates for the work you want to be done and the time it will take.
 Once you contemplate this cost and time needed, you can end negotiations if more significant than you can take on.

 Too much apartmentToo much apartment

 You may realize that the home is too large for your needs.
 Bigger is not always better, of course.
 This is particularly true in New York City, with its high price per square foot.
 In the fourth quarter of 2018, the average condo price was $1.6 million ($2.5 million in Manhattan), and the mean co-op price was $766,000 ($1.2 million in Manhattan).
 You may decide to take a pass once you realize the high price you will pay.

 You procure a home inspection to protect yourself.
-At the same time, you can renegotiate after the inspector presents their report, particularly if significant issues are uncovered; you can also choose to leave the deal.
+At the same time, you can renegotiate after the inspector presents their report, mainly if significant issues are uncovered.
+You can also choose to leave the deal.

-If you do not like the seller’s response, you might find yourself best served by moving on to another property.
+If you dislike the seller’s response, it might best serve you by moving on to another property.
 You will not recover the inspection fee, of course.
 But, this is a small price to pay in light of the money you will have to expend to fix the problem.